 Nottingham’s thriving business scene continues to attract a wide range of companies to the city.

-The city’s economic growth is also supported by high-net-worth industries, boosting its appeal among young professionals, who are likely to seek out rental property – good news for property investors.
+The city’s economic growth is also supported by high-net-worth industries, boosting its appeal among young professionals, who are likely to seek out a rental property, which is good news for property investment in Nottingham.

 The financial and business services sector employs over 126,000 people and is home to businesses such as HD decisions and TDX group.
 One of the UK’s administrative centres, companies like KPMG, Deloitte and Browne Jacobson have a significant presence, boosting the city’s appeal to companies of similar stature.

 At the cutting edge of life sciences and health innovation, Nottingham is known for its expertise in medical devices (the MRI scanner was invented in Nottingham), biotechnology and healthcare.
 The life sciences sector employs 91,000 people and is further enhanced by the NHS Trust and cutting-edge research from two of the UK’s leading universities covering cancer research, child health and clinical neurosciences.

 With close to 114,000 people working in areas such as aerospace, electronics, R&D, and logistics, companies such as Rolls Royce, Reckitt Benckiser, Greene Tweed, Midlands Aerospace, Bombardier and Romax Technology have bases in Nottingham thanks to the city’s world-class talent pool.